The Marine Iguana

 They are preyed upon most dramatically by the Galapagos hawk.
 This master of the air can strike at any time, particularly when the prey is tired or weakened.
 This is the case when female iguanas are exhausted after digging and laying eggs.
 Against the sandy area the doomed reptile is completely uncamouflaged, making the hawk's work even easier.
 Down it will swoop and carry off the unfortunate victim in its talons to be devoured in a location of the hawk's choosing.

-The eggs are vulnerable to cats, rats, and pigs on some islands, which root down into the earth to devour the eggs.
+The marine iguana's eggs are vulnerable to cats, rats, and pigs on some islands, which root down into the earth to devour the eggs.
 Other heavier species of animal may cause the nests to collapse and destroy the eggs.

 As young hatchlings, on the run to the sanctuary of the dark rocks, they can fall prey to the Galapagos hawk, frigate birds and mocking birds.